Foundation Inference Models for Ordinary Differential Equations: Finetuning

+\textbf{Multiple-shooting training.} For the MoCap experiments in Section~\ref{sec:mocap_experiments}, we instead use a multiple-shooting objective.
+This is better suited to longer trajectories, where integrating from the first observation over the entire sequence can make the optimization unstable and overly sensitive to errors accumulated early in the rollout.

+Let $(x_i,t_i)_{i=1,\dots,\ell}$ denote the observed discrete trajectory.
+The full trajectory is used as context to infer a single ODE vector field.
+This vector field is then integrated from several initial conditions selected along the observed time grid.
+Each initial condition defines a short predicted rollout $(\hat{x}_i)_{i=0,\dots,n_{\mathrm{steps}}}$, synchronized with the corresponding segment of the observed trajectory.

+In contrast to the single-shooting experiments, where we use improved-Euler updates, the multiple-shooting rollouts are integrated using fourth-order Runge-Kutta updates.
+For each rollout, we compute the mean absolute reconstruction error

+The final training loss is obtained by summing these reconstruction errors over all selected initial conditions.

-In all finetuning experiments the initial conditions are chosen as regularly interspaced on the time grid, starting with the trajectory's first observed point and we use $n_{\mathrm{steps}} = 25$.
-We ensure that integration intervals of neighbouring initial conditions overlap by approximately half of their length by choosing $n_{\mathrm{IC}} = \left\lfloor \frac{2\ell}{n_{\mathrm{steps}}} \right\rfloor$ equally spaced initial conditions.
-The only exception to this is the FitzHugh--Nagumo task as in this task there are less than 25 observations in the context trajectory.
+In all multiple-shooting experiments, the initial conditions are chosen regularly along the time grid, starting from the first observed point.
+We use $n_{\mathrm{steps}}=25$ rollout steps.
+To ensure that neighbouring shooting intervals overlap by approximately half their length, we choose